A class of static spherically symmetric solutions in $f(Q)$-gravity: The model Ansatz

-In Ref. \cite{Lin} SSS solutions in the framework of $f(Q)$-gravity have been already investigated in both, vacuum and non-vacuum cases.
-In particular, it has been found that, given a generic model of $f(Q)$-gravity, the only solution in vacuum is the Schwarzschild de Sitter/Anti de Sitter (dS/AdS) one.
+In Ref. \cite{Lin} SSS solutions in the framework of $f(Q)$-gravity has been already investigated in both, vacuum and non-vacuum cases.
+In particular, it has been found that, given a generic model of $f(Q)$-gravity, the only solution in vacuum is the Schwarzschild de Sitter/Anti-de Sitter (dS/AdS) one.
 Here, we point out that, for a special class of $f(Q)$-gravity models, new vacuum solutions can be realized.

 In fact, if $T_{\mu\nu}=0$, Eqs. (\ref{1st EOM})--(\ref{2nd EOM}) are automatically satisfied under the assumption

 where $Q_0$ is a constant value (eventually null) of the non-metricity scalar and is related to the metric functions $h(r)\,,g(r)$ through Eq. (\ref{Q}), namely